History of the Cincinnati Bengals: Origins

-Brown named the team the Bengals in honor of an earlier Bengals team that played from 1937 to 1941, most notably in the second and third American Football Leagues.
-While playing as an independent team in 1938, the original Bengals defeated the Chicago Bears and tied the Chicago Cardinals in exhibition games.
-Brown knew the original Bengals had made a good account of themselves on the field, and named his team the Bengals in order "to give it a link with past professional football in Cincinnati."
-Possibly as an insult to Art Modell, Paul Brown chose the exact shade of orange used by his former team.
-He added black as the secondary color.
+Although he was only the third-largest shareholder, Brown became the public face of the team.
+He was named general manager and head coach, with the same total authority over the football side of the operation he had held for his first 15 years in Cleveland.
+He was also given the right to represent the team at league meetings and exercise its voting rights.
+Brown named the team the Bengals "to give it a link with past professional football in Cincinnati."
+The name honored an earlier Bengals team that played from 1937 to 1941, most notably in the second and third American Football Leagues.
+Brown knew the original Bengals had made a good account of themselves on the field.
+Most notably, while playing as an independent team in 1938, the original Bengals defeated the Chicago Bears and tied the Chicago Cardinals in exhibition games.
+Possibly as an swipe at Modell, Paul Brown chose the exact shade of burnt orange used by his former team, with black as the secondary color.
 Brown chose a very simple logo: the word "BENGALS" in black lettering.

 A turning point came in 1966 when the American Football League agreed to a merger with its older and more established rival.
 Merger negotiations had been complicated by several factors, one being that members of the United States Congress were seeking guarantees that any merger would include all existing AFL teams.
 Under pressure from Congress, NFL commissioner Pete Rozelle had promised that professional football would be maintained in each of the twenty-three markets where it then existed.
 There were a total of 24 franchises in the two leagues at the time (fifteen in the NFL and nine in the AFL), but the powerful congressional delegation of Louisiana led by Senator Russell Long and Congressman Hale Boggs had further insisted on an NFL franchise in New Orleans in return for their support.
 As a result, the New Orleans Saints became the NFL's sixteenth franchise in 1967.

 Having just stocked the Saints' roster, the NFL's owners did not want to risk having the talent pool of their own league becoming further diluted by way of another expansion draft.
 They also realized that an odd number of teams would unbalance the schedule.
 The NFL owners quickly agreed that the AFL should add another team.
 From the AFL's perspective, adding another team was highly desirable because the guarantee of an eventual place in the NFL meant the league could charge a steep expansion fee of $10 million – 400 times the $25,000 the original eight owners paid when they founded the league in 1960.
 The cash from the transaction provided the American Football League with the funds needed to pay the indemnities required to be paid by the AFL to the NFL, as stipulated by the merger agreement.